 If you dip into my archive, you’ll find I’ve written quite a lot about street art in various cities around the world.
 Most of them you’ll already know about though.
 Every mother and her son who goes to Berlin has written about it, and the same goes for London, Lisbon and Reykjavik.

-Most of the gigantic murals that can be found in Malmö were created for the Art Scape Festival which took place in 2014.
+Most of the murals that can be found in Malmö were created for the Art Scape Festival, an annual street art festival that began in 2014.

-That year was also the first year the festival began and each year a new place is chosen to hold the festival and artists from around the world are invited to use the cityscape as their canvas.
-Since 2014 the festival has also been held in Gothenburg and Varmland.
+Each year a new place is chosen to hold the festival and artists from around the world are invited to use the cityscape as their canvas.
+Since 2014 the festival has also been held in cities such as Gothenburg, Varmland, and in 2021 it was finally held in Malmö.

 The Troll by Smug One